Article Image

 The McGhee family from North Carolina has hosted nine au pairs, with their last two being male.
 Their current au pair, Santiago from Colombia, has made a remarkable impression on host mom Julie and her two sons, aged 14 and 10.

-Julie shares, “We’ve stopped calling him our ‘au pair’; he has become their brother.
+Julie shares, “We’ve stopped calling him our ‘au pair’; he has become their brother and taken on that elder brother role.
 He is their confidante, their counselor, their coach.”
 Santiago has been instrumental in helping his teenage “brothers” gain self-confidence and fostering a passion for soccer.

 Colombian au pair Santiago has been a positive influence for both of his host boys